tejas17shah/cbp2025/README.md

 Championship Branch Prediction 2025

 ## Build
 The simulator expects a branch predictor to be implemented in the files my_cond_branch_predictor.h/cc.
 The Makefile already accounts for these.
 The predictor is statically instantiated within the implemented file.
-For reference check sample predictor file: [my_cond_branch_predictor.h](./sample_branch_predictor/my_cond_branch_predictor.h)
+For reference check sample predictor file: [my_cond_branch_predictor.h](./my_cond_branch_predictor.h)

 To build the simulator once the predictor files are added:

-`make clean && make`

-## Sample Branch Predictor
-The simulator comes with a sample branch-predictor in sample_branch_predictor(./sample_branch_predictor/).
-To build with the sample branch-predictor run:

-`ln -s sample_branch_predictor/my_cond_branch_predictor.cc .`

-`ln -s sample_branch_predictor/my_cond_branch_predictor.h .`

 `make clean && make`